jim-easterbrook/pywws/doc_src/index.rst

 *******

 I would not have been able to get any information from the weather station without access to the source of Michael Pendec's "wwsr" program.
 I am also indebted to Dave Wells for decoding the `weather station's "fixed block" data <http://www.jim-easterbrook.me.uk/weather/mm/>`_.

+Last of all, a big thank you to all the pywws users who have helped with questions and suggestions, and especially to those who have translated pywws and its documentation into other languages.

 ********
 Legalese